JonasAlfredsson/docker-nginx-certbot/README.md

 will share the same certificate file (the "primary domain"), but the certbot command will include all listed domain variants.
-The limitation is that you should write all your server blocks that have the same primary domain in the same file.
+The limitation is that you should write all your server blocks that have the same "primary domain" in the same file.
 The certificate request from the above file will then become something like this (duplicates will be removed):